YvesCR/blog_dev_mm/_posts/2015-07-16-Voronoi_station.md

 ---
 layout: single
-title: "Furthest point from the subway in London with Voronoi"
+title: "How Far am I From the Next Tube Station?"
-categories: [ Data visualisation, Statistic]
+categories: [Data visualisation]
-tags: [alphahull, data visualisation, geometry, R]
+tags: [alphahull, data visualisation, geometry, R, Statistic]
 date: 2015-07-16
-description: Finding the furthest point from the subway in London with Voronoi
+excerpt: How to find the furthest point from a London tube station with Voronoi
-photo_url: London3.png
+teaser: assets/images/London3.png
 ---

 A question was uplifted at the last R coding dojo.
 What is the location in central London which is the furthest from the subway?